-Five wetlands are identified on site, two located in the western portion of the site, a linear wetland in the east within the low lying area and a fourth wetland in the southeast portion of the site.
+Five wetlands were initially identified on site, two located in the western portion of the site, a linear wetland in the east within the low-lying area and a fourth wetland in the southeast portion of the site.
 A fifth wetland within the ASP area is a sliver of area on the west side of RR12 that was routed around a larger wetland that is present in the quarter section to the west of the ASP.
+Of the five wetlands, two were disturbed with the initial phases of development, including one at the proposed school site and one at the centre storm pond.
 The Town of Crossfield MDP identifies a natural area of Tall Shrub and Woodland to the north and east of the southeast wetland.
+Refer to Figure 3: Site Characteristics.

-2.2.4 Roads and access points
+2.2.4 Roads and Access Points

 Two existing roads to the east of the plan, Mossip Avenue and Knight Avenue, provide access points into the subject site.
 From Highway 574 (Limit Avenue) access to the site will align with Sunset Link to the south.
+Refer to Figure 5: Design Framework.